ratcave/vrlatency/README.md

+# VRLatency: Virtual Reality Latency Measurement
+Tests go here

-# VRLatency
+# What is it
-A library to measure and analyze the latency of virtual reality system
+VRLatency is a python package that provides an easy way, both in terms of hardware design and software usability, to measure and analyze the latency of any projector-based virtual reality system.
+In fact, with this package, along the device, one can measure the latency of any display.

 ## TODO
+- removing ratcave
+- adding the csv storing method
+- analysis methods

-- Command-line interface
+- command-line interface
-- Arduino
-    - Upload arduino code without the need for arduino IDE

-- not all VR systems have two screens:
-    - search for number of displys using the pyglet context and if there exist a second one project onto it and if not then stick to the main disply